Who among the widows in the Bible do you know the stories?

 When David was in the Desert of Paran, he heard that Nabal was shearing sheep.
 So, he sent him a message through his young men, asking for some food (1 Samuel 25:4-8).

 But when his men arrived, Nabal rejected them, saying, “Who is this David?
 Who is this son of Jesse?
-Many servants are breaking away from their masters these days” (verse 10, NIV).
+Many servants are breaking away from their masters these days” (verses 9-10, NIV).

 David meeting Abigail along his way to see Nabal